nunchistudio/hashibox/documentation/installation.md

 - `UBUNTU_VERSION`: `20.04` (default, for AMD64), `20.04-arm64` (for ARM64)

 The Vagrant environment uses a lot of resources.
 By default it uses 1Go RAM per *client* nodes (x3) and 512Mo RAM per *server* nodes (x3).
-You should change these resources via the following environment variables:
+You can change these resources via the following environment variables:
 - `VAGRANT_CLIENT_RAM`: Default is `1024`
 - `VAGRANT_CLIENT_CPUS`: Default is `1`
 - `VAGRANT_SERVER_RAM`: Default is `512`
 - `VAGRANT_SERVER_CPUS`: Default is `1`

-We now assume you run all commands with these environment variables exported, like this for example:
+We now assume you run all commands with the desired environment variables exported.

+This variables can be saved in a `.env` file at the top-level directory of HashiBox.
+They will automatically be acknowledged by the `Makefile`.
+Make sure to `export` each of them:
 ```bash
 export VAGRANT_PROVIDER=parallels
 export UBUNTU_VERSION=20.04-arm64